Guest post by Mary Campbell Gallagher.

 - Focus on how much you have done to prepare for the bar exam, not on how much you have not done.
 Look back with satisfaction on your weeks of bar study.
 Think about how little you knew, and how unclear you were, when you started.

-- Finally, one suggestion that always amuses me, because I think the man who made it could not have been serious.
-Listen to Barry Manilow recordings while you study, to increase the pain.
-Then, he says, you will never want to take the bar exam again.
+- Finally, one suggestion that always amuses me, because I think the person who made it could not have been serious: Listen to Barry Manilow recordings while you study, to increase the pain.
+Then, they said, you will never want to take the bar exam again.